msalehisedeh/flexible-table/README.md

 [Source code](https://github.com/msalehisedeh/flexible-table) | [Comments/Requests](https://github.com/msalehisedeh/flexible-table/issues)

+# Version 1.3.0

+Fixed few issues and added ability to print the content of flexible table..
+Did not do the same for lock table as it is not an easy thing to do.
+If you are making a flexible table configurable, you will be able to see two icons side by side.. one for printing and the other for configuring display columns.

 # Version 1.2.0

 flexible table is now getting more flexible... if you do not supply the headers metadata, smart table will generate it for you.
 This will be a good way of flushing unknown json into the table and have it displayed.